 What do you know about Gabonese foods?
 Many people believe that African countries’ gastronomies are monotonous, which is not totally correct.

-The name of the food describes a bit about its main ingredient.
+The name of the food says a bit about its main ingredient.
 “Moambe” or “Nyembwe” means “palm butter/oil”, a popular plant in Central Africa, and people there use this ingredient a lot in their daily cooking.
 Nyembwe is also a star in this Gabonese delicacy.

 One fascinating fact about Poulet Nyembwe is that it is not only Gabon’s national dish.
 The Republic of Congo, Democratic Republic of Congo, and Angola consider this dish their national food as well.